“GONE, BUT NEVER FORGOTTEN”

 Lanny “Skip” Stevenson

-Off-duty Officer Stevenson was shot and killed after he broke up an argument between another off-duty officer and a man at a party.
-As the two officers left the party, the suspect opened fire, killing Officer Stevenson.
-The suspect was arrested four hours later and charged with murder.
+Off-duty Officer Stevenson was shot and killed after he broke up an argument between another off-duty officer and a man.
+The suspect returned with a gun and killed Officer Stevenson.
+The suspect was arrested and charged with murder.
 Lanny was 25 years old at the time of his death.
+Officer Stevenson’s death was determined off-duty performance in the line of duty.

 Salvador G. Mosqueda